 Rich Chocolate Cake

-Chocolate is always oooh-and-ahhh-inducing, but this dense, single-layer cake is especially easy because it's supposed to look imperfect and requires no frosting.
-The cake may be served with coffee ice cream, if you wish.
+This dense, single-layer cake is especially easy because it's supposed to look imperfect and requires no frosting.
+The cake pairs nicely with coffee ice cream.

 - Servings: 10

 - 12 large eggs, separated and at room temperature

 - 2 teaspoons pure vanilla extract

 - 3 1/2 sticks unsalted butter, softened and cut into tablespoons

 - 1/2 cup unsweetened Dutch-processed cocoa powder, such as Valrhona

 - 1/2 teaspoon salt

 - Powdered sugar, for dusting